chaturay/serverless-artillery/README.md

 We assume you have node.js installed.
 Likewise you should have the serverless framework.

 ```
-npm install serverless-artillery
+npm install -g serverless-artillery
+npm install -g slsart
 ```

 ## Use

-`slsart`

-or

 ```
 slsart deploy                                  // and then
-slsart run     // repeat as desired, before
+slsart run  -s /path/to/your/test-script.yml   // repeat as desired, before
 slsart cleanup
 ```